 Do you have a fancy modern fridge with a water filter?
 A poor connection between the water filter and refrigerator may result in water seeping out onto the floor.
 Installing the wrong size filter could also be to blame.

 Fix: Remove the water filter and re-insert it.
 If you still find puddles on the floor, try installing a new filter.
 Old filters wear out and crack as they age.
 Make sure you buy the right kind of filter according to the manufacturer's instructions.
 If this is the problem, once you put the new filter in place, the leaking should cease.

 Exceptionally humid climates can cause refrigerator leaks.
 Surprised?
 Here’ why: As humidity in the air mixes with your refrigerator's cold temperatures, condensation forms and fills the drain pan quicker than usual.
 And when the pan overflows, you'll see a puddle on the floor.

 Fix: Manually empty the drain pain on humid days to avoid leaking.
 If high humidity is a regular occurrence, consider installing a dehumidifier in the kitchen.

 Keeping your fridge door open for too long makes the refrigerator work overtime to cool, and you'll end up stepping in a big puddle of condensation.

 Fix: Close the refrigerator door!
 If the problem persists, clean the rubber seals on the doors with soap and water.
 Lubricate the seal with a thin layer of petroleum jelly.
 This fix should ensure an airtight seal.

 Get Expert Refrigerator Line Repair

 Why does a refrigerator leak water?
 From clogged drains to bad water filters, there are many reasons why you may find a puddle in front of your fridge.
 Your local Mr. Rooter® Plumbing is ready to assist with water supply line installations and repairs.
-Call us today at (855) 982-2028 or request an estimate online.
+Call us today or request an estimate online.